 Birmingham is a world-leading University for life sciences in health research and education.
 A global top 100 university tackling some of the biggest issues the world faces, we are making a difference to people's lives on a daily basis.

 We are proud to have 11 Nobel Prize winners

 whose work has made an impact worldwide.
 Five of those have made major discoveries in life sciences, from revealing the structure of DNA to developing new treatments for heart disease and cancer.

 We are continually discovering, translating and applying science, and forging major advances in health, wellbeing, disease prevention and management.
 Our ability to deliver bench to bedside to bench research allows us to address major global health problems including aging, obesity, mental health, communicable diseases and antibiotic resistance, alongside non-communicable diseases such as cancer, chronic and rare diseases, as well as trauma.

 Birmingham and the wider West Midlands region has an extremely diverse population of over 5 million people, and this combined with the University's strong National Health Service and industry partnerships allows academic research groups to drive innovation and create change in the fields of lifestyle and healthcare management.
 The University is a founding member of Birmingham Health Partners, a strategic partnership with two large NHS hospital trusts bringing academics and clinicians together to accelerate the translation of scientific discovery into patient benefit.

-The University is located at the heart of a major life sciences campus, walking distance from several major hospitals, the Institute of Translational Medicine, two large clinical trials units and the developing Birmingham Life Sciences Park.
+The University is located at the heart of a major life sciences campus, walking distance from several major hospitals, the Institute of Translational Medicine, two large clinical trials units and the developing Birmingham Health Innovation Campus.
 We are also the academic partner for the West Midlands Genomic Medicine Centre, and Health Data Research (HDR UK) Midlands Centre.

 Our research impact